wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Hetain Patel" # the name of the artist or company
+artist: "Malandra Jacks" # the name of the artist or company
-show: "Mathroo Basha" # the name of the show
+show: "Census" # the name of the show
 artist_size: 1
 show_size: 4
-header_image: "header_hetain4.jpg"
+header_image: "header_malandrajacks1.jpg"
-season: "Hetain Patel 12|11|2025, 7.30pm"
+season: "Malandra Jacks 20–22|11|2025"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values